 FROM ONE PANORAMIC TERRACE TO ANOTHER

-After crossing the Pipe, you'll then get to the "Cosmiques terrace" with benches and bigger windows to sit, relax and look over the Vallée Blanche and the Cosmiques Ridge.
-There is also a current exposition called the "Hypoxia level” explaining the effects of the oxygen reduction in high altitudes on the human body.
+After crossing the Pipe, you'll arrive at the "Cosmiques terrace" which boasts comfortable benches and larger windows to sit and relax while admiring the stunning views of Vallée Blanche and the Cosmiques Ridge.
+Additionally, there's a current exhibition called the "Hypoxia level" that explains the effects of oxygen reduction in high altitudes on the human body.

-After checking everything, it is time to go back to the tunnel of the Aiguille du Midi and take the lift, the final step which will bring you up to the Aiguille itself, at an altitude of 3.842 m (12.605 ft)!
+Finally, it's time to head back to the Aiguille du Midi tunnel and take the lift, the last step in the journey that will bring you to the peak at an incredible altitude of 3,842 m (12,605 ft)!

 STEP INTO THE VOID

-On the top terrace, there is a sheltered area for you to warm up while still being able to enjoy the view through the windows.
-If you're brave enough, you can queue for the unique experience of stepping into a small chamber made out of glass (floor and ceiling included).
-The Step Into The Void is made of 3.6 cm thick glass panels granting a clear panoramic view in all directions, including the 1.000 meters (3.280 ft) of free air directly beneath your feet!
-No need to panic, the chamber can take weights up to 1.500 kg.
-You are not allowed to take cameras with you, a staff member will take pictures with your equipment instead, which led us to having terrible pictures.
-However, a valuable tip to guarantee better shots is having someone waiting for your turn from the terrace outside and take your picture from this different perspective showing you floating above the valley (see photo below).
+If you need to warm up, there's a sheltered area on the top terrace where you can still enjoy the view through the windows.
+And if you're feeling brave enough, you can queue up for the unique experience of stepping into a small chamber made of glass with a glass floor and ceiling!
+The Step Into The Void is made of 3.6 cm thick glass panels, offering a clear panoramic view in all directions, including the 1.000 meters (3.280 ft) of free air directly beneath your feet!
+Don't worry about the weight; the chamber can hold up to 1.500 kg.
+However, cameras aren't allowed inside, but a staff member will take pictures with your equipment instead.
+If you want better shots, a valuable tip is to have someone waiting for your turn from the terrace outside to take your picture from a different perspective, showing you floating above the valley.

-The facilities of the Aiguille du Midi have been built in such a way that it allows visitors to always feel immersed in the surrounding mountains.
-Though we had limited time since we wanted to also cover the Mer de Glace on the same day, it was a moment that neither I nor Thomas will ever forget!
+The facilities at Aiguille du Midi have been designed to immerse visitors in the surrounding mountains continually.
+Despite having limited time since we wanted to explore the Mer de Glace on the same day, the experience at Aiguille du Midi was unforgettable.
+It's a moment that neither I nor Thomas will ever forget!